Charlotte Nichols: Early life and education

+Career

-After graduating from the University of Liverpool in 2013, Nichols worked in Salford for five years for the Union of Shop, Distributive and Allied Workers.
-Supporting logistics workers from Warrington employed at Hermes (Now Evri), Yodel and XPO Logistics with pay and conditions negotiations.
+After graduation, Nichols worked in Salford for five years for the Union of Shop, Distributive and Allied Workers, supporting logistics workers from Warrington employed at Hermes (now Evri), Yodel and XPO, Inc. with pay and conditions negotiations.

 Nichols then went on to work for the GMB trade union as a national research and policy officer, where she campaigned for better term and conditions for Amazon and Asda workers.

 While working for GMB, Nichols made the case for Government to invest in low-carbon nuclear technology.

-Warrington is home to one of the UK’s largest clusters of nuclear services.
+Nichols supported Jeremy Corbyn in both the 2015 and the 2016 Labour Party leadership elections.

+Nichols is the Chair of The Centre for Evidence Based Drug Policy.

-Political career
+Parliamentary career

-Nichols stood as the Labour Party candidate for Warrington North at the 2019 General Election.
-She was elected with a majority of 1,509 votes holding the constituency for Labour.
-There was a reduction in the overall majority which followed the broader trend of the 2019 election, where many northern, Labour voting constituencies voted Conservative for the first time the so called "Red Wall".
+Nichols was elected to Parliament at the 2019 general election as the Labour Party MP for Warrington North with 44.2% of the vote and a majority of 1,509 votes.

-In the Shadow Cabinet of Jeremy Corbyn, she served as the PPS to Tracy Brabin as Shadow Secretary of State for Digital, Culture, Media and Sport for a brief period during the 2020 Labour Party leadership election, before being moved in the Shadow Cabinet of Sir Keir Starmer to being PPS to Emily Thornberry as Shadow Secretary of State for International Trade.
-When Ruth Jones was promoted to Shadow Air Qualities Minister, Nichols replaced her as PPS to Shadow Northern Ireland Secretary Louise Haigh.
+In the Shadow Cabinet of Jeremy Corbyn, Nichols served as the PPS to Tracy Brabin as Shadow Secretary of State for Digital, Culture, Media and Sport for a brief period, before being moved in the Shadow Cabinet of Sir Keir Starmer to being PPS to Emily Thornberry as Shadow Secretary of State for International Trade.